Prince Harry's awkward NZ slip-up in new travel ad

 The Duke of Sussex appeared in an ad promoting a campaign for his eco-travel non-profit, Travalyst.

-In five minute ad, the prince is seen jogging through a park wearing a "Girl Dad" T-shirt before Flight of the Conchords comedian Rhys Darby chases him down, yelling "Harry!
+In the five-minute ad, the prince is seen jogging through a park wearing a "Girl Dad" T-shirt before Flight of the Conchords comedian Rhys Darby chases him down, yelling "Harry!
 Hazza!
 H!"
 Darby was making reference to the nickname "H" which wife Meghan Markle calls Prince Harry.

 The comedian finally stops the duke and Darby admits he hasn't run in a while before saying, "You know we actually invented jogging?"